Natborks/natborks.github.io/_posts/2024-10-15-you-matter.md

 ## Defining Perfection

 > All unity is formed out of harmony by many.
-The way the many harmonies determines what kind of love they have - Emmanuel Swedenborg
+The way the many harmonize determines what kind of love they have - Emmanuel Swedenborg

 ![Sherlock Holmes ](https://images.unsplash.com/photo-1704027689069-747471f0a40a?q=80&w=2940&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D "Puzzle pieces")